ni/niveristand-python/README.rst

 Usage
 =====
-Refer to :doc:`basic_examples` for detailed information on how to write a Python real-time sequence.
+Refer to the `Basic Examples section <https://niveristand-python.readthedocs.io/en/latest/basic_examples.html>`_ for detailed information on how to write a Python real-time sequence.

 .. _support_section: